DMASCoreDeclan/keyboard-shortcuts/README.md

 I wanted the Hero image to help Users equate the physical keyboard with the intended Shortcut.
 I used screenshots of specific part of the Hero image to visually demonstrate the shortcut and then repeated the shortcut with keylike buttons, styled with CSS.
 This allowed the Shortcuts page to be more densely populated with tips by only showing keylike buttons instead of having to create screenshots for subsequent shortcuts.

 ### Colours
-The colour scheme of the website is bubble-gum pink, lime green and light blue.
-These colours represent playfulness.
-I wanted fixed Nav-Bars and Footers to facilitate constant easy navigation.
+The colour scheme of the website has been changed from the original florescent colours to more conservative and darker colours of Black, Grey and Blue.
+I wanted fixed Nav-Bars and Footers to facilitate constant and easy navigation.

 ### Fonts
 The Titillium Web font is the main font used throughout the whole website.
 This font was imported via [Google Fonts](https://fonts.google.com/).
 I used Sans Serif as a backup font, in case for any reason the main font isn't being imported into the site correctly.